dnth/vl-hf-annotation-converter/README.md

 Convert bounding box annotations exported from the [Visual Layer](https://app.visual-layer.com/) format to the [Hugging Face](https://huggingface.co/) format and train a model with AutoTrain.

+For a demo in this repo, I used a dataset from VL with 2 classes: `jeans` and `vest`.

 ## Convert on Hugging Face Spaces